 Aquaculture is just one of seven interest areas biological sciences majors may choose.
 What better place to study it than at a university that is ten minutes from a river and just 15 minutes from the ocean?

 Did you know Florida is a lightning capital of the world?
 When it comes to the latest in lightning, national media like the Discovery Channel look to Florida Tech.
 Lightning researchers here first discovered X-rays from lightning.

 Sitting high in the center dome of the F.W.
-Olin Physical Sciences Building is the 0.8-meter (32-inch) Ortega Telescope, the largest research telescope in Florida.
+Olin Physical Sciences Building is the 0.8-meter (32-inch) Ortega Telescope, one of the largest research telescopes in the Southeast.